Facilitating Peer Review

 Blackboard Discussions

-A Discussion Board is an asynchronous communication tool that allows students to collaborate with others through posting or answering questions.
-Students respond to a discussion by creating a thread or replying to an existing thread within the forum.
+A Discussion is an asynchronous communication tool that allows students to collaborate with others through posting or answering questions.
+Students respond to a discussion by creating a post and replying to their classmates' posts.
 Discussions are available in both Original and Ultra courses.

 Features and Considerations: